1. What are the decision making groups in the buildings (for parents)?

-3. Please define what kinds of DPS parent groups we have (CEC, Parent Liaison, and PAC).
-Why don’t we see more collaboration with kids?
+3. Please define what kinds of DPS parent groups are available (CEC, Parent Liaison, and PAC).

 A parent group in DPS should provide support and assistance to other parents and to their school.
 We have several parent groups that work in our schools as volunteers.